GuilhermeRossato/GuilhermeRossato/README.md

 ### Welcome to my Github profile

-I am a Brazilian developer who loves to try new things.
-Most of my projects are in english so feel free to look around.

-By the way every repository was made by me fully unless the project is a fork of another repo!
+I am a Brazilian developer and data-engineer who loves to experiment with technology and create interesting projects to solve all sort of problems.
+Although I like backend development I have projects in all sort of stacks, I'm a Computer Engineer bachelor and understand everything from low-level network protocols to high-level software concepts, methodologies and tools.
+Feel free to look around, most repositories here are personal projects entirely built by me, the professional ones are private, of course.

-I love programming all sort of things, from hardware level stuff like C on microcontrollers to modern javascript, typescript and node.js scripts.
+I love programming all sort of things, from hardware level stuff like C on microcontrollers to modern scripts like python / typescript / node.js, etc.

-I also have some small snippets of code that I found to be valuable: https://gist.github.com/GuilhermeRossato
+I also have some snippets that might be useful for other devs: https://gist.github.com/GuilhermeRossato